28 Up Against the Wall

 ‘Weren’t the signals clear enough before this?’

 ‘Nothing as clear cut as this one.
 The Wall has pulled up short troops with itchy trigger fingers getting stranded in the wrong places.
-If it hasn’t pulled up Germans who can’t read the signs properly, that’s their lookout.
+If it hasn’t pulled up Fritzs who can’t read the signs properly, that’s their lookout.
 Now neither side in this standoff can wipe the floor with the other.
 It’s on all our heads to stop things going too far.
 It’s a tricky balancing act.’

 ‘That’s the way the mop flops.’